EXECUTIVE EMPLOYMENT AGREEMENT

-19. Effective Only Upon Execution by Authorized Officer of COMPANY; Counterparts.
+18. Effective Only Upon Execution by Authorized Officer of COMPANY.
 This Agreement shall have no force or effect and shall be unenforceable in its entirety until it is executed by a duly authorized officer of COMPANY and such executed Agreement is delivered to EXECUTIVE.
-This Agreement may be executed in counterparts, each being an original and all such counterparts together constituting one and the same instrument.

 IN WITNESS WHEREOF, the parties hereto have read, understood, and voluntarily executed this Agreement as of the day and year first above written.

 |President & CEO|